polterguy/magic/README.md

 ## Additional modules

-* [Auth module](https://github.com/polterguy/magic.auth) - Add authentication and authorization features to your app.
+* [Auth module](https://github.com/polterguy/magic.auth) - Add authentication and authorization features to your app
 * [IO module](https://github.com/polterguy/magic.io) - Helps you handle files and folders in your installation
-* [Email module](https://github.com/polterguy/magic.email) - Giving you a webmail backend for retrieving emails from POP3 accounts and sending emails over SMTP.
+* [Email module](https://github.com/polterguy/magic.email) - Giving you a webmail backend for retrieving emails from POP3 accounts and sending emails over SMTP
+* [Affiliate cookie module](https://github.com/polterguy/magic.cookie) - Gives you the ability to easily create affiliate tracking cookies

+The above modules comes in addition to the example TODO module, and the common module, allowing you to easily create any CRUD modules.

 ## Credits